Heidtman Family History & Timeline

 1930s-1940s: An Early Career in Steel

-Frederick William Heidtman (Fred) was an Executive at the Bingham Stamping & Tool Company in Toledo, Ohio.
+Frederick William Heidtman (Fred) was an Executive at the Bingham Stamping & Tool Company which was a large metal stamping, tooling and auto parts manufacturing company in Toledo, Ohio.
 His expertise leads him to head the merger that creates the Bingham-Herbrand Corporation in 1947.
+The merger created a team of over 1,000 employees and 2-3 very large manufacturing plants.
+This period not only established Fred as a leader in heavy industrial operations but also provided the deep operational insights that would eventually lead to the founding of Heidtman Steel.

 1947-1950: A Stepping Stone

-After being pushed out of the new corporation, Fred Heidtman briefly becomes Vice President of The Landscape Supply Company of Toledo.
-He ultimately left to pursue his vision, applying his knowledge and expertise to start his own steel company to secure his and his family's future.
+After being pushed out of the new Bingham-Herbrand Corporation in 1949-50, Fred Heidtman becomes an Investor and the Vice President of The Landscape Supply Company of Toledo, which was located on formerly Heidtman controlled land at 720 Laskey Road by the early 1960s.
+He ultimately would keep this position until his passing but would shift his focus in 1950 to pursue his life vision, applying his knowledge and expertise to start his own steel company to secure his and his family’s future.

 1950: A New Beginning

-Frederick William Heidtman (Fred) establishes Heidtman Steel Products, Co. in 1950 with a focus on shearing, fabrication, leveling, processing and steel supply/distribution, originally out of a 5,000-square-foot plant at 716 Laskey Road in Toledo, Ohio with 5-10 employees, two straight trucks and one welding/torch service truck.
+Frederick William Heidtman (Fred) establishes Heidtman Steel Products, Co. in 1950 with a focus on shearing, leveling, fabrication, stamping, processing and steel supply/distribution.
+Originally out of a 5,000-square-foot plant at 716 Laskey Road and a couple acre storage lot with small facilities at 720 Laskey Road in Toledo, Ohio with 5-10 employees, two long flatbed straight trucks and one welding/torch service truck.
 Heidtman was founded as a premier processor and supplier of precision flat rolled carbon steel products, including hot and cold rolled.
 Shortly thereafter around 1953, his son F. William Heidtman, II (Bill) joins the business, as well as his daughter Louanne as a bookkeeper and the family is at the helm.

 1962: A Founders Passing

 In 1962, Fred Heidtman the founder of Heidtman Steel, passes away at age 64.
 His son, Bill Heidtman takes full leadership of the company becoming President and Chairman, with his mother Margery Heidtman being Owner, continuing the family legacy.
-By this time Heidtman Steel had 15-20 employees. - In 1963, Bill Heidtman hired a young 19 year old named John Bates to originally just work a temporary summer job in the plant as a laborer after the recommendation of John's father who was a salesman at Detroit steel, but John soon would rise through the ranks and become plant manager after Bill saw his potential.
+By this time Heidtman Steel had 15-20 employees and ran a day & night shift for shearing and leveling. - In 1963, Bill Heidtman hired a young 19 year old named John Bates to originally just work a temporary summer job in the plant as a manual laborer after the recommendation of John's father who was a salesman at Detroit steel, but John would rise through the ranks and become plant manager by the late 1960s after Bill saw his potential.
 The two became close friends, but it was not as a "partnership" contrary to popular belief or rewritten stories.

 1965: Palm Sunday Tornado

-A major challenge was presented when the steel operation was completely destroyed by a tornado in 1965, but through the family's determination, and with the kindness of a friendly competitor (Robert 'Cam' Smith, became long time family friends) who lent them a facility as well as the ability to use there equipment at night, the company survived.
-Employee John Bates borrowed $25,000 from the company to purchase a small stake.
+A major challenge was presented when the steel operation was completely destroyed by a tornado in 1965, but through the family's determination, and with the kindness of a friendly competitor (Robert 'Cam' Smith Sr, became long time family friends and an eventual employee of Heidtman) who lent them a facility as well as the ability to use there equipment at night, the company survived.
+Employee John Bates borrowed $25,000 from the company (Heidtman Steel) to purchase a small stake. - (The Heidtman Family is still family friends with the Smith Family 'Cam Smith, Jr' of the former Doral Steel to this very day.)

 1966-1967: Bill Heidtman Purchases Heidtman Steel